Lukas Jørgensen: Career

 Jørgensen started playing handball at his local club Roskilde Håndbold, where he played until he started high school in 2015.
 From then on he played for GOG Håndbold, where he got his league debut in 2018.

 In 2019, he changed clubs to Århus Håndbold.
 Initially it was a one-year contract, which was extended further 2 years.
 When that contract was up, he returned to GOG Håndbold when his club Århus Håndbold went bankrupt.
 Here he won the Danish Championship twice in 2022 and 2023.

-For the 2023-24 season he joined German side SG Flensburg-Handewitt.
+For the 2023–24 season he joined German side SG Flensburg-Handewitt.
 Here he won the EHF European League in both 2024 and 2025.

+In July 2025 he announced that he will join Hungarian ONE Veszprém from the 2026–27 season onwards.

 National team

 Jørgensen made his debut for the Danish national team against Saudi-Arabia on 5 January 2023.

 His first major international tournament was the 2023 World Championship, where Denmark won gold modals.

 A year later he won silver medals at the 2024 European Championship.
 He played all 9 games and scored 20 goals.

 At the 2024 Olympics he won another gold medal, and was included in the tournament all-star team.

 At the 2025 World Championship he won his second world gold.
 He played 9 games and scored 21 goals.

+At the 2026 European Men's Handball Championship he won gold medals, meaning that Denmark held both the World, European and Olympic titles at the same time, as only the second team ever after France's 'Les Experts'.
+He was however injured in only the second match against Romania.